arminha/covet/README.md

 [![Build Status](https://travis-ci.org/arminha/covet.svg?branch=master)](https://travis-ci.org/arminha/covet)

-Tools for operating HP scanners over the network
+A CLI and web frontend for scanning with HP Envy printer / scanners.

 Features
 --------

 *   Supports HP Envy scanners
-*   Scan documents from the command line or in a web application
+*   Scan documents from the command line or in a web UI
 *   Controls the scanner over its ReST interface